ktnlvr/ktnlvr.dev/content/design/ezd6/index.md

 [^one-hero-dice]: ...*technically*, you can have more.
 There is rarely a need to be able to carry more than one at a time, so this is not as much a limitation, as much as just an edgecase that doesn't happen.
 There is not insentive for players to hoard them.
 [^milestone]: Party levels up whenever the master says they level up.
 As opposed to leveling based on experience points.
 Usually preferred, since allows a finer control over character growth.
 [^nat-20]: Natural twenties in D&D are very rewarding.
 Even though by the 5E book the automatic success always happens on an attack roll, basically every DM out there rules them as a universal success.
+[^karma-6]: At my table we agreed that one *hero dice* costs 6 karma.
+This is done solely to ease tallying.
+I didn't have any small tokens at home, so we counted it using spare d6s.